CORPORATE GOVERNANCE GUIDELINES

 K. Director Resignation Policy

-1. Promptly following the receipt of the final report from the inspector of election relating to an election of directors (other than elections in which the number of nominees exceeds the number of directors to be elected), any nominee who receives a greater number of votes "withheld" from his or her election than votes "for" his or her election, will tender his or her resignation for consideration by the Board.
-Subject to paragraphs 3 and 4 below, the Governance and Stockholder Relations Committee (the "Governance Committee") will meet to consider the tendered resignation and make a recommendation to the Board concerning the action, if any, to be taken with respect to the resignation.
+1. Promptly following the receipt of the final report from the inspector of election relating to an election of directors (other than elections in which the number of nominees exceeds the number of directors to be elected), any nominee who receives a greater number of votes “withheld” from his or her election than votes “for” his or her election, will tender his or her.
+Call the first stage telephone number.
+After connecting, follow the voice instruction to dial the second stage phone number.
+United States calls only dial the first stage phone number.

 2. The Board will consider and act upon the Governance Committee’s recommendation within 90 days of certification of the vote at the annual meeting.
 In considering the resignation, the Governance Committee and the Board will consider all factors they deem relevant, including, without limitation, the underlying reason for the vote result, if known, the director’s contributions to the Company during his or her tenure, and the director’s qualifications.
 The Board may accept the resignation, refuse the resignation, or refuse the resignation subject to such conditions designed to cure the underlying cause as the Board may impose.